 Baldwin Wallace University offers free tax preparation services to the local community through the BW Tax Clinic presented by the School of Business.

-The Clinic typically runs on six Sundays during the months of February and March; watch this space for specific dates closer to tax season.
-Preparation services are located in Kamm Hall – main lobby area, 191 E. Center Street, Berea.
-The Clinic opens at 9 a.m.; services are offered on a first-come, first-served basis and limited to the first 25 people signed in.
+The Tax Clinic will run on six Sundays during the 2017 tax season — February 5, 12, 26 and March 12, 19, 26.
+Preparation services are located in Kamm Hall — main lobby area, 191 E. Center Street, Berea.
+The Clinic opens at 9 a.m.; services are offered on a first-come, first-served basis and the number of preparations is limited.

 Site Designations and E-filing